 Management Plan Objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Maintain ecologically sustainable prawn biomass.
 Optimum utilisation and equitable distribution.
 Maintain stocks and ecosystem in line with the Management Plan under the Fisheries Management Act 2007.
 Sufficient data and information are available to undertake real time management.
 Maximise value within ecologically sustainable limits.
 Memorandum of Understanding (MoU) between PIRSA and the Association on the activities to be undertaken by the respective parties under the Ministerial delegation to set fishing runs.
 Real-time management in accordance with the Harvest Strategy.
 Preparation, attendance and participation in selected management committee meetings.
 Auditing fishing strategies and assisting with the application of the delegation.
-Support implementation of the new management plan for the fishery.
+Support implementation of the management plan for the fishery.
 Continue implementation and management of existing programs.
 Develop and implement MoU between respective parties re the rules and procedures for setting management arrangements through fishing runs.
 Implement compliance program, in accordance with risk assessment.
 Support implementation of Management Plan.
-Support finalisation of Management Plan and its implementation.
 Develop licence conditions for the introduction of eLogs as a compliance or intelligence-gathering tool.
 Conduct and report on surveys.
 Produce biennial stock assessment reports to assess fishery performance, in accordance with Management Plan (2020/21 & 2022/23).
 Produce annual stock status advice note to inform Harvest Strategy.
 Support implementation of Management Plan.
 Provide ongoing support for licensing queries.
-Support finalising Management Plan and its implementation.